Staff

 Dillon O'Hare

 Dillon, an Alabama native, joined Palmer Land Conservancy after working for the Salazar Center for North American Conservation.
-As the Pueblo-based community conservation manager, he is responsible for helping to advance critical agricultural, and community-building projects that are of local, state, and national importance.
-Receiving his Masters of Business Administration from Colorado State University, Dillon is an avid outdoorsman who enjoys exploring wild places with a camera, bow, or fly rod in hand.
-When Dillon does have cell service, you can find him in the kitchen connecting his experiences from the field to his table.
+As the senior conservation manager, he is responsible for helping to advance critical agricultural, water, and community-building projects that are of local, state, and national importance.
+Dillon is a 2023 recipient of Pueblo's Emerging Leadership award by the Pueblo Latino Chamber of Commerce and received his Masters of Business Administration from Colorado State University.
+Dillon is an avid outdoorsman who enjoys exploring wild places with a camera, bow, or fly rod in hand, and when he does have cell service, you can find him in the kitchen connecting his experiences from the field to his table.

 Land Stewards